 Biochemistry, Cellular and Molecular Biology sometimes offers a research track for master's students; it is designed for students who need extra preparation for the Ph.D. program or whose career track is geared toward technical or staff level positions in industry or universities.
 Students undertake study and research in similar areas as that of the Ph.D. program.

 Students with undergraduate degrees in biology and chemistry are well suited for this concentration.
-Please contact Lauren Davis at 806.743.2556 or lauren.g.davis @ttuhsc.edu for more information concerning admissions for M.S. and Ph.D.
+Please contact at 806.743.2556 or for more information concerning admissions for M.S. and Ph.D.